Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 ```

-- Now going back into the content, we are just going to require the HTML file.
-In order to load the HTML we need a new loader, in this case we are going to use [raw-loader](https://github.com/webpack-contrib/raw-loader) (there are other avaialble), let's install this loader:
+- To finish our example, we are going to require the HTML file.
+In order to load the HTML we need a new loader, in this case we are going to use [raw-loader](https://github.com/webpack-contrib/raw-loader) (there are other availables), let's install this loader:

 ```
 npm install raw-loader --save-dev